There are now 3 possible online modes for units:

 - 6 points

 - Students are introduced to the physical principles underlying the main medical imaging techniques and their clinical applications.
 Topics include X-ray and computed tomography (CT) radiology, nuclear medicine radioisotopes and imaging techniques, magnetic resonance imaging, ultrasound, mammography and image processing.

-- Students are able to (1) explain image processing and enhancement; (2) analyse the physical principles underlying the operation of medical imaging equipment; (2) understand and apply mathematical methods of image construction and processing; (3) understand aspects of clinical applications of imaging methods; (4) discuss radiation safety issues in the operation of medical imaging equipment; (5) understand basic quality control (QC) for equipment used in nuclear medicine and radiology; and (6) recognise potential sources of artefact or inaccuracy.
+- Students are able to (1) explain image processing and enhancement; (2) analyse the physical principles underlying the operation of medical imaging equipment; (2) understand and apply mathematical methods of image construction and processing; (3) understand aspects of clinical applications of imaging methods; (4) discuss radiation safety issues in the operation of medical imaging equipment; (5) understand basic quality control (QC) for equipment used in nuclear medicine and radiology; and (6) recognise potential sources of artefacts or inaccuracies.

 - Indicative assessments in this unit are as follows: (1) assignments; (2) tutorial preparation and participation; and (3) final examination.
 Further information is available in the unit outline.